gayatrig19/the-quest-adventures-game/README.md

     - Result: When user clicks on run program, the title in ASCII art and a welcome message with general idea and rules is displayed.

-2. Exoected: As a user, I want the navigation to be intuitive and easy to understand.
+2. Expected: As a user, I want the navigation to be intuitive and easy to understand.
     - Result: The user is provided with easy to understand options and choices to navigate throughout the game.